 - 2 sweet potatoes about 2 cups pureed

 - ½ teaspoon kosher salt Diamond Crystal

-- Beat the cooked, peeled potatoes until smooth and creamy.
+- Beat the boiled sweet potatoes until smooth.

-- When the center of the pie is set, remove from oven and cool.
+- When the center of the pie is still slightly jiggly, remove from oven and cool completely.

 - Top if desired (see notes), then slice and enjoy!